Stefanini21/IRT-front-end/README.md

 A simple skeleton ready to use for frontend development

 ## Instructions
+* This is dev branch
 * Clone the repo
+* Create new branch
+* Switch to new branch
 * Run `npm install`
 * Run `npm start`